Choominator/Vimp/README.md

 Vimp implements a screen-reader inside World of Warcraft.
 It does so by leveraging the recently introduced text-to-speech API into the add-on sandbox which in turn relies on the host's operating system's speech capabilities.
 At the moment it has generic code to read a lot of the game's user interface, even if not very efficiently for the user.
 In the future I plan on adding specific modules to optimize the experience as well as add tools to aid in actual gameplay, within the bounds allowed by Blizzard's add-on sandbox.

-To demonstrate the add-on in action, I've made a [video](https://youtu.be/DUgVrluiWd4), however it no longer reflects the current state of the add-on since the code has been refactored and improved.
+To demonstrate the add-on in action, I've made a [video](https://youtu.be/DUgVrluiWd4), however it no longer reflects the current state of the add-on since the code has since been refactored and improved.

 ## Motivation